randomtruffles/Dominion_League/rules.md

 There are several types of matches ([adjustment](#5.6.3), [play-in](#5.5), and [tiebreaker](#5.2)) that take place outside of the normal league season, and differ from standard league matches in various ways.
 In all respects but those listed below, they follow the standard league match format.

 <a name="4.16.1"></a>4.16.1.
-Adjustment and tiebreaker matches are 2 game matches with each player starting one of the games.
-You and your opponent may play a 4 or 6 game match instead by mutual agreement.
+Adjustment and tiebreaker matches are 2-game matches with each player starting one of the games.
+You and your opponent may play a 4- or 6-game match instead by mutual agreement.

 <a name="4.16.2"></a>4.16.2.
 Play-in matches are 6-game matches.

 <a name="4.16.3"></a>4.16.3.
-If one player reaches 2.5 or more wins in a 4 game match, or 3.5 or more wins in a 6 game match, they win the match, and there is no need to complete any remaining games.
+If one player reaches 2.5 or more wins in a 4-game match, or 3.5 or more wins in a 6-game match, they win the match, and there is no need to complete any remaining games.

 <a name="4.16.4"></a>4.16.4.
 If the players are tied after completing all games per [4.16.1](#4.16.1) or [4.16.2](#4.16.2), they play one final game with a random player starting.